-The time and attention our Middle School teachers devote to encouraging, challenging, and supporting our students as individuals and members of the larger community sets our Middle School apart.
+The time and attention Friends’ Central Middle School teachers devote to encouraging, challenging, and supporting our students as individuals and members of the community sets us apart.
 Our teachers understand and delight in the opportunities and challenges that come with shepherding children into adolescence.
-It is because of the individual attention our teachers pay to our students’ intellectual, spiritual, and ethical selves that students thrive.
+The individual attention our teachers pay to their students’ intellectual, spiritual, and ethical selves enables them to thrive.

 For students entering Grade 6, Middle School is a new realm.
 For most, the transition includes a change from self-contained classrooms with a single teacher, to navigating the demands of a changing schedule and increasing academic demands.
 Guiding students through this process is is an important aspect of every grade 6 teacher’s role.

 Grade 6 is a year of tremendous academic growth.
 Students build upon strong elementary school foundations and begin to acquire new, more sophisticated skills essential to their success in Middle School and beyond.
 Some examples include reading for more than plot, inferring authors’ messages and noticing literary techniques; drawing on prior knowledge and making predictions; learning the difference between working in a group and active collaboration; and developing plans to manage long term assignments.

 - Mini courses